viktor-podzigun/common-admin/README.md

 # common-admin
 Provides reusable components for simplifying user permissions and applications management.

+DEPRECATED!
+Development of this app continues in the other [repo](https://github.com/scommons/scommons-admin)

 ## Setup Postgres DB

 ### Create and start the `postgres` docker container